 In 1999 the prestigious Institute of Medicine (IOM) shocked the world of medicine with a report titled “To Err Is Human.”
-The researchers announced that as many as 98,000 U.S. citizens died each year in hospitals because of mistakes.
+The researchers announced that as many as 98,000 U.S. citizens died each year in hospitals because of medical mistakes.
 The headlines were horrifying and the American public was outraged.

-At first there was denial.
+At first, there was denial.
 Many hospital administrators and health care providers insisted that it couldn’t be true.
 There was a great deal of agonizing, hand wringing and buck passing.
-Eventually there was brainstorming on ways to improve patient safety.
+Eventually, there was brainstorming on ways to improve patient safety.
 But nothing really changed.

 Then came another bombshell.
-In 2004 an independent health care ratings organization (HealthGrades) determined that the initial IOM report grossly underestimated the number of preventable adverse events (PAEs).
+In 2004 an independent health care rating organization (HealthGrades) determined that the initial IOM report grossly underestimated the number of preventable adverse events (PAEs).
 These investigators determined that instead of about 100,000 deaths annually, the real number was twice as high–closer to 200,000 preventable medical errors in hospitals that led to death.

 “…the true number of premature deaths associated with preventable harm to patients was estimated at more than 400,000 per year.”

 This makes medical mistakes in hospitals the third leading cause of death in America, right after heart attacks and cancer.
 But wait, it’s worse than that…far worse!
-This is just in hospitals.
+This is just in hospitals!
 It doesn’t take into account mistakes in outpatient surgical centers where much of the surgery now occurs in this country.
 It doesn’t take into account mistakes in nursing homes and retirement communities where there is far less oversight.
 And it does not take into account clinics and outpatient doctors’ offices where misdiagnosis and medical mistakes may be more common than in hospitals where there is greater oversight and scrutiny by numerous health care providers.

-If we add fatal adverse drug events in nursing homes (93,000), fatal drug events in the outpatient setting (roughly 200,000) and other health care harm in the ambulatory care setting, the total number of deaths attributable to treatment could exceed 800,000, making it the number one cause of death in America.
+If we add fatal adverse drug events in nursing homes (93,000), fatal drug events in the outpatient setting (roughly 200,000) and other health care harm in the ambulatory care setting, the total number of deaths attributable to treatment could exceed 800,000, making it the number one cause of death in America!